Tesco Finest 1531 Blanquette De Limoux 75Cl

 The Limoux Vineyard, has a unique micro-climate, which covers 2000 hectares, its located in the South of France in the Pyrenean foothills 20 km from Carcassonne and its famous medieval castle.
 Extremely strict terroir based selection; state-of-the-art vinification techniques have made Limoux wines one of the most renowned AOC wines in the world.

-Store: In a cool dark place.
-To enjoy this wine at its best drink within one year of purchase.
+To enjoy this wine at its best, drink within 1 year of purchase.

 Using product information